komyg/rm-shop-v3/tutorial.md

 });
 ```

+Let's breakdown this test:

-Notice that we've added a function as the result value of both mutations instead of plain objects.
+- Notice that we've added a function as the result value of both mutations instead of plain objects.
 The Apollo `MockedProvider` supports either objects, functions and promises as the `result` property.
+This way we can test if the mutation was called.
+- Since just like queries, mutations are also executed asynchronously, here we also use the `await wait(0);` function (after we clicked on the increase or decrease button) to wait until our mutation has finished executing.

 ## `ShoppingCart`